microsoft/vscode-python-devicesimulator/README.md

 Generating input for the sensors can be done by interacting directly with device on the webview or by using the toolbar.

-- **Switch, push buttons and capacitive touch :** click directly on the corresponding element on the device or use the keybindings.
+- **Switch, push buttons and capacitive touch:** click directly on the corresponding element on the device or use the keybindings.
 - **Temperature sensor, Light sensor, acceleration:** click on the corresponding button in the toolbar and change the value using the slider or the input box attached to it.
 - **Shake detection:** go to the motion sensor section in the toolbar and click on the shake button.